insightmind/HyzeCalendar/README.md

 ## 0.4

 ### 0.4pre1 [0.3.9:1412] (20.07.2017)

+**current Testflight beta**

 pre-Release of Codename: loveAffair

-changelog will be replaced by ver 0.4
+changelog will be replaced by version 0.4

 * completely redesigned interface (adopt to iOS11 HIDG, more animations and shadows)
 * added new color scheme